phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 toc_sticky: true
 ---

 In this tutorial, we will demonstrate how to apply the Kabsch algorithm to compute the RMSD between two protein structures.
-In particular, we will show how to compare the experimentally validated structure of the SARS-CoV-2 spike protein against the structures that we predicted in our previous homology modeling.
+In particular, we will show how to compare the experimentally validated structure of the SARS-CoV-2 spike protein (PDB entry: [6vxx](http://www.rcsb.org/structure/6VXX)) against the structures that we predicted in our previous homology modeling.

 ## Getting started